halkeye/blog.gavinmogan.com/content/posts/2020-04-20-docker-registry-g4v-dev/index.md

 banner: ./differences-between-a-dockerfile-docker-image-and-docker-container-001320c81dd8d2989df10d0bec36341fd6a94b043f6f9de1c26ee79eaf16e566.jpg
 permalink: /2020/04/20/docker-registry-g4v-dev/index.html
 ---
+2024 Update: Still useful formation, but no longer running my own registry

 I am somewhat addicted to making [helm charts](https://github.com/halkeye-helm-charts/) with 57 charts and counting now.
 And as such, I often find myself building or tweaking docker images to see how they work, or make it easier to deploy.

 I'll admit, the effort to go through making a new repo on docker hub, with all that clicking, just to be able to deploy an image to test on my Kubernetes cluster is well....
 Okay like 5 clicks, but now I don't have to!

-I've always been envious of [@jessfraz](https://twitter.com/jessfraz)'s [docker registry](https://r.j3ss.co/), apparently originally setup when docker hub was super slow, so I've wanted to setup my own for fun.
+I've always been envious of [@jessfraz](https://web.archive.org/web/20200423071512/https://twitter.com/jessfraz)'s [docker registry](https://web.archive.org/web/20230528002141/https://r.j3ss.co/), apparently originally setup when docker hub was super slow, so I've wanted to setup my own for fun.

-🎉🎉🎉🎉 So I'm now introducing [https://r.g4v.dev](https://r.g4v.dev) 🎉🎉🎉🎉
+🎉🎉🎉🎉 So I'm now introducing [https://r.g4v.dev](https://web.archive.org/web/20201124152957/https://r.g4v.dev/) 🎉🎉🎉🎉

 Right now I'm just using it for throw away images.
 I don't know if I'll ever publish something serious on there since I'm running it out of my apartment.